-- Publications of the county public law library's home state:
+- Publications of the library's home state:

 - A complete collection of the published decisions of state courts.

-- The current state constitution as well as various historical versions of the constitution, and any published debates/proceedings of state constitutional conventions.
+- The current state constitution as well as various historical versions of the constitution and any published debates/proceedings of state constitutional conventions.

-- Current state administrative code, if available
+- Current state administrative code, if available.

-- Published decisions of state administrative agencies.
+- Published decisions of state administrative agencies, if available.

-- A complete set of Attorney General opinions.
+- A complete set of attorney general opinions.

 - The state legal encyclopedia, if available.

 - Significant state-oriented legal treatises and practice materials.

 - State and local bar publications and ethics opinions.